AWS EC2 Troubleshooting

 An Instance Immediately Terminates

 • EBS volume limit was reached.
-Its a soft limit and can be increased by submitting a support request
+EBS volume limits are soft limits and can be increased by submitting a Service Quotas request.

 • EBS snapshot is corrupt.